strblr/pegase/README.md

 `Parser`'s methods (`parse`, `test`, etc.) actually accept an optional second argument, an `options` object.
 Two options are of interest with the matter at hand here:

 - `skipper`, a `Parser` instance that should match the substring you want to skip before every terminal.
-When you don't provide that option, a default `Parser` is used which skips any sequence of `\s` and comments.
+When you don't provide that option, a default `Parser` is used which skips any sequence of `\s`.
 - `skip`, a boolean value that enables or disables skipping.

 ```js